 For the Spanish-American film director Miguel A. Fuertes, Tenerife is flawless, comparable only to Hawaii in terms of weather but much more competitive when it comes to animation production.
 Fuertes, whose filmography includes contributions to projects directed by Steven Spielberg, George Lucas, James Cameron, Ang Lee, George Miller, and Juan Campanella, decided to relocate to the island two years ago.
 “It’s a place I always loved to visit on holiday, but I eventually decided I wanted to live and work here as well,” he told Cartoon Brew.

 This transition was made easier thanks to Tenerife’s excellent connectivity, with two international airports giving access to 170 European cities in under four hours’ flight time.
-This allowed him to continue working on international projects such as Carlos Baena’s horror short La Noria, while also working on personal projects in his spare time like the short film Sigma, in conjunction with local animator Carlos Miranda.
+This allowed him to continue collaborating on international projects such as Carlos Baena’s horror short La Noria, while also developing personal projects in his spare time like the short film Sigma, in conjunction with local animator Carlos Miranda.

 Since Fuertes moved to the island he has noticed how fast it’s rising in the estimation of international animation companies, and he feels that something special is about to happen very soon.
 He is keen to point out how Tenerife is a land of great opportunity at the moment with loads of artistic talent and the reputation of Spanish animators on the international market.